 Men who have a higher level of body fat can also develop gynecomastia, due to an enzyme found in fatty tissue that converts testosterone to a type of oestrogen that forms breast tissue.

 The best thing, if you are experiencing any symptoms mentioned above, is to see a doctor.
 They can help determine the main cause, and can do a blood test to check your testosterone levels.
 If you have a testosterone deficiency, you may be offered testosterone replacement therapy, which should relieve your symptoms.

-If you have gynaecomastia, then you might consider surgery which is a simple way to remove excess breast tissue.
-You can discuss options with a Gynaecomastia Specialist and decide which approach would be most beneficial to you.
+If you have gynecomastia, then you might consider surgery which is a simple way to remove excess breast tissue.
+You can discuss options with a Gynecomastia Specialist and decide which approach would be most beneficial to you.

-If you have gynaecomastia and are thinking of male breast reduction surgery, contact the Masculum Clinic and book a consultation.
+If you have gynecomastia and are thinking of male breast reduction surgery, contact the Masculum Clinic and book a consultation.